peitechnology/node-caller/README.md

 ## Goal:

-To automate the legacy process of freezing credit at all three burueas; efficiently, effectively, and securely.
+To automate the legacy process of freezing credit at all three bureaus; efficiently, effectively, and securely.

 ## Installation & Use: